Surfing in Central America

 Pavones (Costa Rica)

 One of the longest left-handers in the world.
 Pavones can run for hundreds of metres, delivering section after section.
 Perfect for longboarders, retro boards, and high-performance surfing alike.
 This legendary wave is found on the Pacific Ocean, near the lush lands of Piedras Blancas National Park.
+During peak swell, Pavones can deliver epic waves that attract surfers from around the globe.

 Playa Hermosa (Costa Rica)